icopy-site/awesome/docs/awesome/awesome-fantasy.md

 This was a fun book, and a great collaboration.
 At times it is a bit clear where Neil Gaiman was writing, and I'm not sure that the book is better for his inclusions at points; he hadn't yet perfected his craft, I think.
 But the story as a whole is good. - [@RichardLitt](https://github.com/RichardLitt)

-> According to The Nice and Accurate Prophecies of Agnes Nutter, Witch (https://github.com/RichardLitt/awesome-fantasy/blob/master/the world's only completely accurate book of prophecies, written in 1655, before she exploded), the world will end on a Saturday.
+> According to The Nice and Accurate Prophecies of Agnes Nutter, Witch (the world's only completely accurate book of prophecies, written in 1655, before she exploded), the world will end on a Saturday.
 Next Saturday, in fact.
 Just before dinner.
 >
 > So the armies of Good and Evil are amassing, Atlantis is rising, frogs are falling, tempers are flaring.
 Everything appears to be going according to Divine Plan.
 Except a somewhat fussy angel and a fast-living demon — both of whom have lived amongst Earth's mortals since The Beginning and have grown rather fond of the lifestyle — are not actually looking forward to the coming Rapture.
 >